Skip to content

 Hydration, Hydration, Hydration

 You know the importance of location, location, location when buying a house, establishing a restaurant or setting up a retail business, right?
-Well, I had a similar education around the importance of hydration, hydration, hydration while doing my first hike across the Grand Canyon from rim to rim last Fall!
-This epic hike had been…
+Well, I had a similar education around the importance of hydration, hydration, hydration while doing my first rim to rim hike across the Grand Canyon last Fall!
+This epic trek had been on…

 +